- All cats are individual beings and not possessions, objects, or property.

-- in positive grooming experiences and environment.
-We do not provide services that evoke fear or pain, nor diminish the dignity, instinctive behaviour, or natural needs of cats.
+- Cats need positive grooming experiences and environment.
+Cat’s Pajamas does not provide services that evoke fear or pain, nor diminish the dignity, instinctive behaviour, or natural needs of cats.

 We aren’t the cat groomers for everyone….

-We also have a ZERO tolerance for rude, intimidating, or discrimination of any kind from either side of the reception counter.
+We also have ZERO tolerance for rude, intimidating, or discrimination of any kind from either side of the reception counter.
 Poor behaviour will get you excused from ever visiting us again.

 Cats in foster care have a much higher and faster rate of successful adoption if they are clean and happy.
 Since 2013, Cat’s Pajamas has had a partnership with the Ottawa Stray Cat Rescue.
 We contribute monthly free grooming to fostered cats.
 We help cats find their forever home!